ChenZhu-Xie/1A2B_3C_4A5B/README.md

 * 中文「自述文档」㊥ 👉 [『1A2B』&『4A5B』](https://gitee.com/ChenZhu-Xie/1A2B_3C_4A5B)

 ## Description
-* Undergraduate 7 th semester Microcontroller Course Assignment「1A2B」and its C++ Version by-product「4A5B」
+* Undergraduate MicroController Course Assignment「1A2B」and its C++ Version by-product「4A5B」
 1. The upgraded version「4A5B」of the guessing game「1A2B」
     * Software: CMD / DOS window based on C++
-2. 「1A2B」realized by six-digit digital display F350 microcontroller
+2. 「1A2B」realized by six-digit digital display F350 MicroController
     * Software: Based on Keil.C implementation
     * Hardware: The physical level utilizes serial port to transmit data and interact with the board